nmc-costa/HITnode/README.md

 - **Clarity**: Directory and file names are self-documenting
 - **Scalability**: Easy to add new nodes and extend functionality

-## 🛠️ Current Node-Pipeline Frameworks that work well with this standard
+## 🛠️ Current Node-Pipeline Frameworks to use this blueprint
 - **Native Python framework:**
   - [HICODE](https://github.com/nmc-costa/HIcode/blob/main/)
 - **Custom 3rd party Framework:**